FahimFaisalAbir/COMP-44081--submission---FAHIM/README.md

   - **57–57.84%** for the Redemption Model, aiding in smarter promotions and improved customer satisfaction by understanding customer behavior.
 - Smarter forecasting leads to better planning, happier customers, and more efficient operations.

-## Detailed techincal summary
+## Detailed technical summary
-A more detailed description in standard prose titled "Technical Summary" is avaliable in microsoft word format.
+A more detailed description in standard prose titled "Technical Summary" is avaliable in Microsoft Word format.
 Please review that detailed summary for in-depth understanding of the work.

 ## Code structure
 - Sales model